Guideline for Speakers on August Conference

 _ Provide reference sources in case you’re quoting;

 _ How many slides?
-Better to have more slides with less information on each slide, than fewer more detailed slides, but keep your time schedule in mind; too many slides hinder you finishing in time; you should have sufficient time to explain every slide without speaking too fast due to time pressure.
+Better to have more slides with less information on each slide, than fewer more detailed slides, but keep your time schedule in mind; too many slides hinder you from finishing in time; you should have sufficient time to explain every slide without speaking too fast due to time pressure.

 3. Technical Guidelines